Los Angeles Employment Discrimination Lawyers

-At Broslavsky & Weinman, we represent employees who have suffered unlawful discrimination on the job.
+At Broslavsky & Weinman, LLP, our Los Angeles employment discrimination attorneys represent employees who have suffered unlawful discrimination on the job.
 Our Los Angeles employment attorneys are experienced in investigating, negotiating and successfully litigating cases involving employment discrimination claims.

 Victims of discrimination can seek compensation for lost pay and benefits, emotional pain and suffering, and other potential damages.

 Types of Unlawful Discrimination: